 During its WWDC keynote briefing in June 2020, Apple announced something that really piqued our interest and sounded like a potential game-changer: spatial audio.
 Three years on, and this 3D audio technology has really gained traction in the Apple and wider world.

-The feature first arrived for movies and TV shows as part of iOS 14 in September 2020, and then it was released on Apple Music on 7th June.
-Since then, spatial audio has been extended to tvOS for use with the new Apple TV 4K (in conjunction with Beats Fit Pro and AirPods, Pro and Max ranges) and it can now also be used with Macs powered by the company's latest M1 chip.
-And as of 2023, the entire HomePods smart speaker range also has spatial audio support (and very soon this will include Sonos's new Era 300 speaker).
+The feature first arrived for movies and TV shows as part of iOS 14 in September 2020, and then it was released on Apple Music on 7th June 2021.
+Since then, spatial audio has been extended to tvOS for use with the Apple TV 4K, with Macs powered by the company's latest M1 chip and in conjunction with select AirPods headphones and earbuds.
+As of 2023, Apple's HomePod 2 and HomePod Mini smart speakers also have spatial audio support, as does Sonos's latest five-star Era 300 speaker.

-So how do you get Apple spatial audio?
+So how do you get Apple Spatial Audio?
+Which products support it?
 How does the implementation differ between movies and music?
 And how does it compare to Dolby Atmos?
 Answers to those questions are just a short scroll away, folks...

 - Already keen to try it for yourself?
 Here are 11 of the best spatial audio tracks on Apple Music to get you started